leopbar/FatCalculator/replit.md

 A "Refazer cálculo" button allows users to reset and start over from any screen.

+## Authentication System

+The application now includes a complete authentication system for authorized access:

+- **Login/Registration**: Two-column layout with form and hero section explaining the app
+- **Session Management**: Uses passport.js with express-session for secure authentication
+- **Protected Routes**: All calculator and menu pages require authentication
+- **User Interface**: Login/logout functionality with user greeting and logout button
+- **Security**: Password hashing with scrypt, session storage, and secure credential validation
+- **Portuguese Interface**: All authentication messages and forms are in Portuguese

 # User Preferences

 Preferred communication style: Simple, everyday language.